andrewstapran1543/Ageing-Expression-MetaAnalysis/README.md

-# Ageing-Expression-MetaAnalysis
+# Ageing transcriptome meta-analysis
-MetaRegression expression analysis in ageing mammalian tissues - replicating results of Palmer D. et al., 2021
+In this repository, you will find the final project for Skoltech MSc course "Computational Biology of Aging" reproducing the results of Palmer D. et al., 2021 and performed by Andrey Stapran, Daria Kozhevnikova, Shah Zeb Khan.
+The project full title: **Ageing transcriptome meta-analysis reveals similarities and differences between key mammalian tissue**.
+Check the full description in the [Project report](https://github.com/d-kozhevnikova/Ageing-transcriptome-meta-analysis/blob/main/Project%20report.md) file.